wkandek/kubernetes-dev-cluster/Readme.md

 `NODE_COUNT` Default is 2.
 Set the desired number of worker nodes (Note: There is no variable for master node):

 `MASTER_IP` Default is "172.16.35.100" .
 This will be the cluster master and apiserver IP.
-Do not overlap POD_NTW_CIDR.
+Do not overlap `POD_NTW_CIDR`.

 `POD_NTW_CIDR` Default is "10.244.0.0/16".
 This value is [required] for Flannel to run.